circlefin/malachite/qa/README.md

 ```

 This loads the SSH key into your known_hosts and checks if the cloud-init execution has finished on the CC server.
 It
-also sets up the DNS service with the created hosts and compies the `commands.sh` over for easy execution.
+also sets up the DNS service with the created hosts and copies the `commands.sh` over for easy execution.

 It will print a date if the server successfully finished the setup.